Solving 3d Gravity with Virasoro TQFT: Introduction

 This description can be made more concrete in the case of negative cosmological constant through the holographic principle.
 The AdS/CFT correspondence provides a window into the ultraviolet dynamics of pure 3d quantum gravity by reformulating the problem in terms of the boundary CFT.
 Indeed, the asymptotic symmetries of 3d gravity are given by two copies of the Virasoro algebra with central charges $c = \frac{3\ell}{2G_\text{N}}$ \cite{Brown:1986nw}, where $\ell$ is the AdS radius, indicating the existence of a boundary CFT dual to 3d gravity.
 Despite much progress the status of the boundary CFT is still not fully settled, but there are many (partially competing) proposals \cite{Coussaert:1995zp, Witten:2007kt, Yin:2007gv, Maloney:2007ud, Cotler:2018zff, Maxfield:2020ale, Benjamin:2020mfz, Cotler:2020ugk, Belin:2020hea, Chandra:2022bqq, Mertens:2022ujr}.
 Drawing on lessons learned in the recent solution of two-dimensional gravity \cite{Saad:2019lba}, it has been conjectured that the boundary description is not given by a particular family of 2d CFTs admitting a large-$c$ limit, but rather by an appropriate notion of an ensemble of chaotic large-$c$ CFTs.
 In contrast to the case of two-dimensional gravity, the boundary description is subject to the tremendously rigid constraints of locality in the form of modular invariance and associativity of the operator product expansion (OPE), so the averaging cannot be done in an arbitrary way; indeed there is naively some tension between the rigidity of such consistency conditions and expectations from quantum chaos.
-While there has been partial progress on the construction of such an ensemble \cite{Belin:2020hea, Chandra:2022bqq}, it suffers from the obvious problem that there is no known concrete example of a compact unitary large-$c$ CFT with only Virasoro symmetry --- our knowledge of the solutions to the crossing equations, particularly in the holographic regime, is embarrassingly limited.
+While there has been partial progress on the construction of such an ensemble \cite{Belin:2020hea, Chandra:2022bqq}, it suffers from the obvious problem that there is no known concrete example of a compact unitary large-$c$ CFT with a sparse light spectrum and only Virasoro symmetry\footnote{See however \cite{Antunes:2022vtb} for recent progress constructing candidate examples of compact unitary CFTs with no chiral symmetry enhancements beyond Virasoro.} --- our knowledge of the solutions to the crossing equations, particularly in the holographic regime, is embarrassingly limited.
 The existence of the boundary CFT description together with the data of the low-energy effective gravitational theory imposes powerful constraints on the UV degrees of freedom of the bulk theory in the form of conformal bootstrap techniques \cite{Hellerman:2009bu, Friedan:2013cba, Keller:2014xba, Collier:2016cls, Benjamin:2019stq, Alday:2019vdr, Mukhametzhanov:2019pzy, Hartman:2019pcd, Afkhami-Jeddi:2019zci, Hartman:2014oaa,Collier:2019weq}.

 In this paper, we will address the problem from the bulk perspective.
 As a main technical result, we will make the relation of $\AdS_3$-gravity with the TQFT description precise.
 This opens up an avenue for the computation of many bulk quantities that were of reach before.